starbuck10/JCoffie/_projects/2022-05-02-small-island-nation.md

 What we discovered from this interaction was that our clues needed to be adjusted for timing, our 2 hour timer was incredibly excessive, and we also discovered that the game was a bit too intense for the experience to be anything but defeating.
 For this reason, we ended up adjusting the video projection to be a bit more fun and lower fidelity to not intimidate guests, which is demonstrated in the video above.

+Feedback from our classmates also taught us how to iterate on the design and which features to focus on for the experience over others.
+It was a whole package of learnings from the beginning to the finish of the process.
+The expo was also a great point of feedback as such a large platform to present also provided us with the opportunity to display and explain our project to others.

 ---

 ## Developing Clues for the Escape Room